DevExpress-Examples/asp-net-core-reporting-row-level-security/README.md

 ### Configure a Database

 1. This example uses an SQL file ([instnwnd.sql](https://github.com/microsoft/sql-server-samples/blob/master/samples/databases/northwind-pubs/instnwnd.sql)).
 Execute it to recreate a database on your side.
-Do not forget to update the connection string in the [appsettings.json](./WebReportInterceptors/appsettings.json), [ReportDbContext.cs](./WebReportInterceptors/Data/ReportDbContext.cs) and [Startup.cs](./WebReportInterceptors/Program.cs) files to make it valid in your environment.
+Do not forget to update the connection string in the [appsettings.json](./WebReportInterceptors/appsettings.json)and [Startup.cs](./WebReportInterceptors/Program.cs) files to make it valid in your environment.

 2. Execute the script below to configure the execution context to control access to rows in a database table.
 This script does the following: